Sociology

 Placement

-The BA (Hons) Sociology is delivered through a mixture of lectures, seminars, research-based workshops, individual supervision of a research-based assignment and guided independent work through learning technologies such as Learn Ultra.
+Our BA Sociology degree is taught through a mix of lectures, small-group seminars, research-based workshops, individual supervision and guided independent work.

 Entry requirements